dekoza/mtgpl/BRO.rst

    |mana_2|\ |mana_u|: Surge Engine becomes blue and has base power and toughness 5/4.
 Activate only if Surge Engine doesn't have defender.

    |mana_4|\ |mana_u|\ |mana_u|: Draw three cards.
 Activate only if Surge Engine is blue and only once.

+:mtgtip:`The Temporal Anchor<https://cards.scryfall.io/border_crop/front/1/a/1a212d59-b72e-4939-a757-c131ca4323ce.jpg?1667139879|https://scryfall.com/card/bro/82/the-temporal-anchor?utm_source=api>`
+   At the beginning of your upkeep, scry 2.

+   Whenever you choose to put one or more cards on the bottom of your library while scrying, exile that many cards from the bottom of your library.

+   During your turn, you may play cards exiled with The Temporal Anchor.

 :mtgtip:`Gix, Yawgmoth Praetor<https://cards.scryfall.io/border_crop/front/2/c/2c76f7e0-37e7-4e87-93a3-a25ba0674645.jpg?1666927948|https://scryfall.com/card/bro/95/gix-yawgmoth-praetor?utm_source=api>`